oklexi/CryptidPartners/README.md

 ### Most updated info in the thread

-Feel free to shoot me a message on Discord (@.lqxy) if you want to contribute, have questions, or really anything.
+Feel free to shoot me a message on Discord (@triple6lexi) if you want to contribute, have questions, or really anything.